vicchimenti/funnelback-proxy-dev/README.md

    - Validate logging output

 5. Deployment process:
-   - Merges to main branch automatically deploy to production
+   - Deployments to the development environment are managed through Vercel
-   - All changes must be reviewed by at least one other collaborator
+   - All changes must be tested in this environment before being applied to production
-   - Deploy during low-traffic periods when possible
+   - Document all improvements and changes for future reference

 ### Security Notes